 - Al Ayn Beehive Tombs (approach with caution as the road is unpaved and rental car insurance will be void if something happens).

 - Jebel Shams- people make it up to the mountain in 2WD, but the road gets steep at parts and is already considered an off-road.
-It is safer to drive there in 4WD or high clearance SUV.
+It is safer to drive there in a 4WD or high-clearance SUV.

 RELATED READS: Planing on going from Dubai to Musandam?
 Here is my detailed Musandam Travel Guide which includes border procedures and the best things to do in Musandam for a day, two, or more.
 Click HERE to read it.